nuance-dev/klic/README.md

 - **Next-Gen Design**: Premium glass effect with subtle gradients inspired by Vercel, Linear, and Arc
 - **Minimal Footprint**: Low CPU/GPU usage for seamless streaming and recording
 - **Smart Positioning**: Elegant overlay that never gets in the way of your content
-- **Gesture Recognition**: Advanced visualization for swipes, pinches, rotations, and multi-finger gestures
+- **Gesture Recognition (WIP)**: Advanced visualization for swipes, pinches, rotations, and multi-finger gestures
 - **Momentum Detection**: Special indicators for momentum scrolling and inertia events
 - **Batch Input Handling**: Intelligent grouping of rapid inputs to prevent visual clutter
 - **Dark Mode**: Seamless integration with macOS appearance settings